eLyiN/WikiNecro/FAQ.md

 Effectively this can be ignored.
 ***

+### I have so many candies for one Pokemon and I want to use them for experience farming.
+How do I do that?
+* Set `KeepPokemonsThatCanEvolve` to `true`
+* Set `EvolveAllPokemonWithCandy` to `true`
+* Add the Pokemon to evolve to your PokemonsToEvolve list

+Every time NecroBot evolves, it will evolve as many of that Pokemon limited based on the number of Pokemon and candies that you have.

 ### Why are PokeStops not being loaded in the console?
 If your console looks like in the [image](https://i.imgur.com/WRIyYu7.png), the servers in that area are unstable.
 Try a different location or try again later.